Christian Anxiety. That should be an oxymoron, right?

 Alright, so now you know that anxiety is not uncommon, but you likely wonder what it says about the quality of your faith.
 You’re not alone here, either.
 Too often, Christians amplify their worries by hiding their fear from each other and berating themselves for failing to be fearless.

-It is vital that you understand that persistent anxiety is not wholly a spiritual matter.
+It is vital that you understand that persistent anxiety, while a spiritual matter, can also be a stronghold in your neurobiology based on your experiences.
+Fear can be a deliverance issue, and it can also be a healing issue–I’ve seen and experienced both.
 But many Christians get hung up here, believing that anxiety is unacceptable for faithful members of the flock.
-The implication for anxiety sufferers is that deliverance and relief are withheld from “bad Christians.”
+The implication for anxiety sufferers is that deliverance and relief are withheld from Christians who just don’t have enough faith.

 But that isn’t true.